giacomoratta/plaax-nodejs/docs/CONCEPT.md

+# CONCEPT

+This project is being developed for learning purposes only.
+The goal is to just learn more about the whole process of developing a full-stack nodejs service, set up the cloud infrastructure and the deployment process.

 #### MAIN GOALS
 - build a boilerplate for NodeJs-app (full setup typescript, eslint, jest, docker, docker-compose, project structure)
 - build a simple backend layer (node, python, go, rust)